ora-io/docs/cle/introduction.md

 # Introduction

-CLE, or computational entity, is the customizable and programmable software defined by developers and the underlying oracle network running those software.
+CLE, or computational entity, refers to customizable and programmable software defined by developers, and the underlying oracle network that runs this software.
 ORA CLE makes Oracle complete.

 <figure><img src="../.gitbook/assets/图1 (1).png" alt=""><figcaption></figcaption></figure>